newrelic/tutone/README.md

 | mutations  | No       | A list of mutations from which to infer types                           |
 | types      | No       | A list of types from which to start expanding the inferred set of types |

+Please see the [package schema doc](docs/package-schema.md) for detailed information about the schema structure.

 #### Type Configuration